Wizard101: Development history

 In 2014, Taomee no longer advertised Wizard101.
 In April 2015, Wizard101 Taiwan announced that it would shut down on May 25, 2015, but the date was rescheduled to October 15, 2015.
 Wizard101 China announced its shutdown date as November 1, 2015.
 In September 2018, to celebrate the game's 10 year anniversary, the game was given a separate re-release on the gaming platform, Steam.
 Prior to the ten-year update, the graphics for Wizard City, the starting area of the game, were revamped along with the character models and animations.
 When the update did appear on September 8, 2018, players were able to get two housing items and a wand (sparkler) to celebrate the ten years.
 To get one of the housing items, the players are forced to go on a short quest, in which the company, Kingsisle Entertainment, thanks to the supporters of its game through the use of well-established characters in the game.
 This was a limited-time event, which ended shortly before November 2018.

 On February 15, 2022, both KingsIsle and Gameforge announced that the European Wizard101 servers would slowly transition to the KingsIsle and gamigo teams over the course of several months in the second quarter of 2022.
 It is "assured that game progress and Crowns balance will be maintained after the switch".

+On October 1, 2025, KingsIsle announced the release date for the console versions of Wizard101.
+The game was released on October 9, 2025, for Xbox One, Xbox Series X/S, PlayStation 4, and PlayStation 5.
+A Nintendo Switch version was also confirmed, with a release date yet to be announced.

 Music

 In 2008, composer Nelson Everhart was asked to write the music for Wizard101.
 The team initially asked him to compose a Harry Potter-style track, which got him the job.
 That music eventually became the score for Marleybone.

 In 2010, the second world Celestia was released.
-In association with Selena Gomez's released single "Round and Round", a questline for the popstar was made and players who completed the quest were given a statue and portrait of Gomez.
-However, the questline has since been removed.
+As cross-promotion for Selena Gomez & the Scene's recently released single "Round and Round" and upcoming album A Year Without Rain, a questline for the popstar was made and players who completed it were given a statue and portrait of Gomez.
+The questline has since been removed.

 In 2011, a campaign centered around a "mystery composer" was launched in anticipation for Wizard101's upcoming Wintertusk expansion.
 It was finally revealed that Nick Jonas was the mystery composer.
 He worked with KingsIsle for two months, writing a total of seven atmospheric tracks for Wintertusk.

 As of 2022, Everhart still actively composes music for the game's expansions.